Prodigy Finance - June 19, 2019

-In principle, you can refinance any private student loan, in any currency, from just about anywhere.
+In principle, you can refinance any private student loan, in any currency, from just about any loan provider.

 But, not every lender is willing to assist with any loan.
 Many banks and financial institutions don’t have the capacity to refinance loans in another currency from another country.
-Prodigy Finance is one of the few refinancing providers able to assist as we already work with international students to achieve their goals through international study loans.
+Prodigy Finance has piloted one of the few international refinance programmes.

-You can start investigating refinancing as soon as you have a student loan, though most students begin looking at their options a few months before graduation so they know which one to accept before repayments begin.
+You can start investigating refinancing as soon as you have an active student loan, though most students begin looking at their options a few months before graduation so they know which one to accept before repayments begin.

 Of course, you can refinance your student loan at just about any point before it’s fully repaid.
 You might be prompted by an increase in interest rates or a pinch in your budget.
 Most people with student loans choose to refinance them when they’ve seen a change in their financial profile — whether that’s a master’s degree or a new job.